 We may earn revenue from the products available on this page and participate in affiliate programs.
 Learn more >

-Since functional samurai swords are made of high-carbon steel, they can rust if not properly cared for.
+Since functional katanas are made of high-carbon steel, they can rust if not properly cared for.
 Learning how to clean a katana is one of the easiest and most important things you can do.
-Just by following some easy steps, you will ensure that your blade stays shiny and safe in its scabbard, ready for the next battles.
+Just by following some easy steps, you will ensure that your blade stays safe and shiny, ready for the next battles.

 In this article, I’m going to show you how to clean and oil a katana at home, covering everything you need to know about its maintenance.